ldc-developers/ldc-scripts/ldc2-packaging/pkgfiles/README.txt

 This is a standalone (DMD-style) binary package for LDC, the LLVM-based D compiler.

-No installation is required.
-Just make sure that the system linker (i.e., gcc) is on the executable search path when running the compiler.

-NOTE: LDC on Windows with VisualStudio

-LDC requires VS2015.
-To run the compiler you open the VS2015 x64 Native Tools Command Prompt (for 64bit) the VS2015 x86 Native Tools Command Prompt (for 32bit) and add LDC to the search path.
-DUB 1.0 works seamless together with LDC.
+No installation is required, simply use the executables bin\ldc2.exe and/or bin\ldmd2.exe.
+Just make sure you have a Microsoft Visual C++ 2015 installation for linking, either via Visual Studio 2015 or via the stand-alone Visual C++ Build Tools, both freely available from Microsoft.

+The compiler configuration file is etc\ldc2.conf, and by default only include\d resp. include\d\ldc are in the module search path.

+The LDC package is portable and should be able to detect your Visual C++ installation automatically.
+By setting the LDC_VSDIR environment variable to your VS/VC folder, you can instruct LDC to detect a specific Visual C++ installation.

+NOTE: Running LDC inside a 'VS Tools Command Prompt' is
+      deprecated.

+The Visual C++ detection is skipped when running LDC in a 'VS Native/Cross Tools Command Prompt' (i.e., if the environment variable VSINSTALLDIR is set).
+Linking will thus be restricted to the selected target.

+DUB

+DUB 1.0 works seamlessly together with LDC.
 If you have different D compilers installed then you need to use the --compiler=ldc2 option with DUB.
-In order to avoid a dependency on the VS 2015 runtime, you cab add the following linker flags to your dub.json file:
+In order to avoid a dependency on the VS 2015 runtime, you can add the following linker flags to your dub.json file:

 "lflags-windows-ldc": [
         "libcmt.lib",